 |

 Rather than applying a flat colour to the whole bulb surface, only the bowl is coloured and it features a pattern of concentric rings.
-It is not only decoratively-inspired, but scientifically designed.
+It is not only decoratively-inspired, but was scientifically designed by GE's lighting applications engineer, Matthew Luckiesh.
 The coated crown delivers a soft glare-free light downwards, while the frosted upper surface allows approximately 2/3 of the light to efficiently uplight the ceiling.
 The result is an elegant lamp whose efficacy is not significantly reduced below that of the ordinary inside-frosted lamp.
-The lamp proved to be a popular cash-cow for many years, but by the 1970s its shape had fallen out of fashion, and was replaced by other decorative shapes. |
+The GA lamp proved especially popular for many years, but by the mid-1970s its shape had fallen out of fashion and was replaced by other decorative designs.
+It was briefly joined by the 'Celeste' lamp from 1959-60, but that was also discontinued after only a few years as consumer preferences shifted towards larger decorative luminaires that contained low-cost standard A-shape lamps. |